ch4kkapatPR/portfolio-website/README.md

 We use
 - HTML to make a basic layout for website
 - CSS to make the UI look good and clean
-- JS use you add some functions
+- JS use to add some functions